werf/werf/docs/_includes/reference/cli/werf_build.md

             cache.
             Also, can be specified with $WERF_SECONDARY_REPO_* (e.g. $WERF_SECONDARY_REPO_1=...,
             $WERF_SECONDARY_REPO_2=...)
+      --sign-elf-files=false
+            Sign ELF files with the private key (default $WERF_SIGN_ELF_FILES).
+The private key
+            should be specified with --elf-pgp-private-key-base64 or
+            --elf-pgp-private-key-fingerprint options
       --skip-image-spec-stage=false
             Force skipping "imageSpec" build stage (default $WERF_SKIP_IMAGE_SPEC_STAGE or false) --skip-tls-verify-registry=false